 The Cheryl Lyon-Jenness Advance Undergraduate writing award honors student papers exceeding 4,000 words that fall under the broad rubric of research papers.
 This includes senior theses, historiographical works, material culture or museum related pieces, methodological/theoretical analyses, and critical review essays.
 Submissions are unrestricted as to historical subject and will be judged according to the following criteria:

 Only papers prepared for courses taken or completed during the current academic year will be considered.
-A call for submission announcement is forwarded to students each March; the deadline for submissions is late April.
-The recipient of the Cheryl Lyon-Jenness writing award receives a stipend of $200.
+A call for submission announcement is forwarded to students each winter; the deadline for submissions is mid February.
+The recipient of the Cheryl Lyon-Jenness writing award receives a stipend of $350.